-I really admire artists who create near perfect needle painting and exquisite silk embroideries, but that's just not me.
+I admire artists who create near perfect needle painting and exquisite silk embroideries, but that's just not me.
 My approach is a wee bit more laissez faire.
 I don't do straight lines, and counting threads is way beyond me.
 I don't want perfection, or something that looks like a machine made it.
 Using your own hands, heart, and mind to create something unique is what’s important to me.

-My basic embroidery tool kit:
+Basic embroidery tool kit:

 - embroidery needles (assorted)

 - embroidery hoops, various sizes (but you can start off with one and

 - an emery board- for keeping needles sharp (a small piece of sandpaper will do)

 Always stitch in a good light, and use a lamp to help you see better.

 Make yourself comfy, and don't forget to take a break from time to time.